hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 I do have some notes on path/structure/foreach access etc.

 [15:37:50](#VZClYCNpdt09EX3Ji-JvCqsecPkcTxOc7yT3r7iHqjs) <hiiamboris (NOT THIS ONE)>:
-Gregg "No Time" Irwin Ì†ΩÌ∏â
+Gregg "No Time" Irwin üòâ

 [15:38:11](#-4I5vuBchBQaWNSOQb1FrkZ3tg95NLpaFl5dDaTOO1g) <greggirwin (Gregg Irwin)>:
 Well, it's all priorities. :^\

 [15:39:48](#0rqEFHaE9GNOVDPEXIsL02pUFzs_C841afou-UwTyKE) <hiiamboris (NOT THIS ONE)>:
-I'll upload a few series related designs soon, to ensure you're busy Ì†ΩÌ∏â
+I'll upload a few series related designs soon, to ensure you're busy üòâ

 [15:40:27](#U0qLZi67GPRHLp2teNDvpGCb9o9umEFsLkFQFzIFv0o) <hiiamboris (NOT THIS ONE)>:
 * I'll upload a few series related designs soon, to keep you busy ;)